 Content caching was designed with the aim of speeding up software updates.
 Helpful as it is, it may also add up to the size of Macintosh HD other volumes.
 To reduce it, turn off iCloud Content Caching by following these steps:

-- From the main Apple menu, go to System Preferences > Sharing.
+- From the main Apple menu, go to System Settings > General > Sharing.

-- Alternatively, you can turn off iCloud Content Caching but choosing Only Shared Content from the dropdown next to Cache in the Content Caching pane.
+- Alternatively, you can turn off iCloud Content Caching but choose Only Shared Content from the menu next to Cache — click the i next to Content Caching to see it.

 Sometimes, the issue may be caused by the apps installed on your Mac.
 It may be either a legit app or even a malicious one.
 Either way, to get rid of the problem, hunting down such third-party apps and removing them may help.
 Here's how to do it: